 - Critical Research Failure: In Boston, Robby asks the dying Jimbo to tell her how he might have been infected.
 A doctor of her (or any) caliber should know that's going to be difficult for him to do with a breathing tube down his throat.

-- Harsher in Hindsight: A real-life outbreak of the Ebola virus occurred in Zaire only a few months after the film was released.
+- A real-life outbreak of the Ebola virus occurred in Zaire only a few months after the film was released.
 And then, later on, there was bird flu.

 - One-Scene Wonder: The White House Chief of Staff (played by the uncredited J.T.
 Walsh) is in exactly one scene in which he gives a speech that deftly balances Reasonable Authority Figure and Realpolitik.

 - Retroactive Recognition: Dr. McDreamy started the titular outbreak.